ridwancc/regtrack/README.md

 # RegTrack

-This is a Svelte project that utilises the MediaStream API, OpenCV, and WebWorkers to detect and track vehicle number plates in a video stream.
+This is a Svelte project that utilises the MediaStream API, Web Worker API, and OpenCV, to detect and track vehicle number plates in a video stream.

 ## Installation
 ```bash